ditatechwriter/dita_stuff/docs/GA-build.md

 1. The first step, `Git checkout`, is a GitHub-provided action that checks out the current branch.

 2. The real work is done by the next step, `Build HTML5`.
 It uses the `dita-build-action` GitHub Action created by [Jason Fox](https://github.com/jason-fox/dita-build-action) which downloads the latest version of the DITA Open Toolkit, installs 3 required plugins from the DITA-OT plugin registry, and runs the build instruction using the `myproject.xml` project file stored in the branch.
 The `myproject.xml` project file contains all the information on the source ditamap, output transtype, output folder, filter files, and any build parameters.
-For more information on configuring project files, see [project\_files.ditamap](project_files.ditamap).
+For more information on configuring project files, see .

 3. The third step, `Upload DITA`, uploads the files outputted by the build to a folder called `out`.